WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-permissions-api.md

 ```

 * `pci` - PCI to revoke.
-* `signature` - Signature signed by the key provided during the permission creation.
+* `signature` - Signature of signed `pci` field by the key provided during the permission creation.
+The signature must be provided as DER, SEC1 and encoded in Base64 format.

 #### Success response body:

-* `202 Accepted` - Successfully revoked.
+* `200 Ok` - Successfully revoked.

 #### Response error codes:

 * `400 Bad request` - Wrong format in request.
+* `401 Unauthorized` - Wrong signature.